IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 ```

 ### Set up SendGrid
 Log into the Bluemix console and create a SendGrid instance.
 If you don't want to pay for the minimum plan, you can go to SendGrid.com directly to request a free trial.
 Follow the developer documentation to configure an API key.
 Update `local.env` accordingly.
+There is additional information on [configuring SendGrid with Bluemix here](https://www.ibm.com/blogs/bluemix/2016/12/using-sendgrid-easy-sending-email/).

 ## Set up IoT Foundation